-The SyroMalabar Catholic Church is one of the 22 Eastern (Oriental) Catholic Churches in full communion with Rome.
-It is the second largest Eastern Catholic Church after the Ukrainian Church and the largest of the Saint Thomas Christian (Nazrani) denominations with 4.6 million believers.
+The SyroMalabar Catholic Church is one of the 23 Eastern (Oriental) Catholic Churches in full communion with Rome.
+It is the second largest Eastern Catholic Church after the Ukrainian Church with roughly 4.6 million believers.
 It is a sui juris Church governed by the Synod of Bishops headed by the Major Archbishop.
 The SyroMalabar Church, with its deep-rooted spirituality and high rate of vocations to priesthood and religious life, can be considered as the most vibrant Catholic community in the world.

 The St. Thomas Christians (Nazranis)

 The SyroMalabar Church is an Apostolic Church which traces its origin to the St. Thomas, the Apostle, who landed at Cranganore (Muziris) (currently known as Kodungaloor) in 52 AD and founded seven Christian communities in Kerala, at Palayur, Cranganore, Kokkamangalam, Kottakavu (Parur), Quilon, Niranam, and Chayal.
 St. Thomas was martyred in A.D.
 72 at Mylapore, near Chennai/Madras.
 The early Christian community in India was known as St. Thomas Christians.
 They were also called Nazranis, meaning those who follow the path of Jesus of Nazareth.